reposense/RepoSense/docs/user_guide.md

 Below is the list of features in this panel:
 - Files that contain author's contribution will be shown in this panel, sorted by the number of lines written.
 - Clicking the file title will show/hide the file content.
-- The lines that are NOT written by the selected author will be marked in gray and displayed to provide context for the user.
+- The lines that are **NOT** written by the selected author are hidden in collapsable boxes.
-- Segments of codes that are not written by the selected author are by default collapsed.
-User can click on the segments to display them, if necessary.
+  - User can click on the boxes to display the hidden lines for context.
+  - These lines will be highlighted in a different color, gray.